 Injection is Tapestry's way of making a dependency – such as a resource, asset, component, block or service – available in a page, component, mixin or service class.

-Injection is a key concept in Tapestry, and it is used in several different but related ways.
+Injection is a key concept in Tapestry, and it is used in several different but related ways, listed below.